NalediMadlopha/NalediMadlopha/README.md

 - 🔭 I’m currently working on AWS EC2
 - 🌱 I’m currently learning Cyber Security
 - 💬 Ask me about Software Engineering
-- 📫 How to reach me: Email, LinkedIn or Twitter
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I live to code and I code to live